 “I played one week of pee wee football and I was overweight,” Issa joked in an interview with FanBuzz.
 But if you think the challenge of making the Michigan Wolverines, one of college football’s most historic programs, with zero experience was going to stop him, then you just don’t know Mak Issa.

-Living across the hall from Michigan State football players like All-American linebacker Kenny Willekes, four-year letterman Tyler Higby, and quarterback Brian Lewerke — the Spartans’ all-time leader in total offense — East Lansing wasn’t just a pit stop.
+Living across the hall from Michigan State football players like All-American linebacker Kenny Willekes, four-year letterman Tyler Higby, and quarterback Brian Lewerke — still the Spartans’ all-time leader in total offense — East Lansing wasn’t just a pit stop.
 Issa’s stay was brief, but the charismatic kid’s influence on everyone around him built friendships with those Spartans that remain to this day.

 “‘Mak, you’re a Michigan fan.
 What’re you doing at this school?'”
 Lewerke once joked with Issa.